sn210876/RecipePrep-Clone/SECURITY_SETUP.md

 **Why this matters:** This prevents users from choosing passwords that have been exposed in data breaches, significantly improving account security.

-**Note:** This setting cannot be changed programmatically and must be configured through the Supabase Dashboard.
+**Note:** These settings cannot be changed programmatically and must be configured through the Supabase Dashboard.

 ## Database Security